zouter/ChromatinHD_manuscript/code/1-preprocessing/README.md

 Also:
 - Visualization of fragments
-- Downloading and preprocessing of QTL, motif, TF binding, and HiC data
+- Downloading and preprocessing of QTL, motif, TF binding, and Hi-C data